frittna/Crypto_Coin_Ticker/README.md

 - ButtonB: changes the LCD-Brightness in 4 levels

-- ButtonC: 9 changeable Timeframes from 1 Minute to 1 Month
+- ButtonC: press buttonC then, within 2 sec press buttonA to switch down, or buttonB to switch up through the timeframes available timeframes are 1minute, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1Month

-- turn OFF the device pressing the red button once OR by holding ButtonC for over 1 second if USB is connected
+- To turn OFF the device press the red button once OR by holding ButtonC for over 1 second (e.g if USB is connected)

-- Press buttonC, then, within 2 sec press buttonA to switch down, or buttonB to switch up through the timeframes: 1min->15mins->1hour->..

-- available timeframes are 1minute, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1Month

 - if you hold ButtonC at Startup: it will start with alternative SSID2/WiFi2-password instead (e.g your mobile phone's hotspot)

+- if you hold ButtonB at Startup: it will delete all user settings stored from internal memory